raveneyex/console-ui/README.md

 ```

-Now a style that actually loops the animations and takes care of things (such as preventing the element from stretching to full-width)
+Now a style rule that actually loops the animations and takes care of things (such as preventing the element from stretching to full-width)

 ```
 .text-typing {